locize/blog/source/_posts/2020/12-02-new-locize.md

 ## Project pages
 The project pages consists of details and actions about your versions, languages, namespaces, etc.

-There's also optional card about your orders and another card about your branched projects (crowdbased and localistars)
+There's also optional cards about your orders and another card about your branched projects (crowdbased and localistars)
 ![](orders.jpg "locize © inweso GmbH")
 ![](branches.jpg "locize © inweso GmbH")